2403tales/2403tales.github.io/src/routes/posts/js-quirks-sorting-array-of-numbers.md

 [1, 12, 2, 3, 9]
 ```

-WTF JS!
-WTF.
-Why tf you are sorting an integer array lexicographically?
+Why JS!
+Why?
+Why are you sorting an integer array lexicographically?

 ## Solution